A-Hazzard/Crypto-Trending-Signals-Bot/README.md

 ﻿# Trend Signals Bot

 Trend Signals Bot is a Python application for generating trading signals based on trend analysis of cryptocurrency pairs.
-It utilizes technical indicators to identify potential trends and provides signals for entering trades.
+It utilizes technical indicators to identify potential trends and provides signals for entering and exiting trades.

 ## Features